Sharly-Chess/sharly-chess.github.io/docs/player-databases/index.en.md

 ## Database Management

-You can manage all local player databases from the **Databases** page, accessible via the database icon in the navigation menu.
+You can manage all local player databases from the **Databases** page, accessible via the "Player Databases" option in the navigation menu.

 For each database, you can choose to:
 - **Update automatically** when _Sharly Chess_ starts
 - **Receive a warning** when the database is outdated (based on the number of days you define).
-In this case the database icon will display a warning sign.
+In this case the "Player Databases" option will display a warning sign.
 - **Update manually** at any time — especially handy on the morning of a tournament

 This system ensures you always have the latest player info at your fingertips, without relying on an internet connection during the event.